 Call for Nominations

-In a continuing effort to encourage and recognize high standards of dissertation research, the Psychology Section of the New York Academy of Sciences announces the forty-third annual competition for the James McKeen Cattell Award for an outstanding doctoral dissertation in psychology.
-The competition is limited to students of doctoral programs in regionally accredited institutions who have either attained doctoral degrees or successfully defended their dissertations between July 1, 2012 and June 30, 2013.
-Each department is invited to nominate just one dissertation, submitted by e-mail in the summary format described below no later than November 28, 2013.
+In a continuing effort to encourage and recognize high standards of dissertation research, the Psychology Section of the New York Academy of Sciences announces the forty-fourth competition for the James McKeen Cattell Award for an outstanding doctoral dissertation in psychology.
+The competition is limited to students of doctoral programs in regionally accredited institutions who have either attained doctoral degrees or successfully defended their dissertations between July 1, 2013 and December 31, 2015.
+Each department is invited to nominate one dissertation, submitted by e-mail in the summary format described below.

-The 2013–2014 Cattell Awardee will be announced on the Academy website during summer of 2014.
+The 2014–2016 Cattell Awardee will be announced on the NYAS website (www.nyas.org) by October 1, 2016.
 The Cattell Awardee will receive a Certificate of Recognition.
 The Mentor for the Awardee's dissertation will also be recognized with a Citation Certificate.
-Dissertations will be judged by the Steering Committee of the Academy's Psychology Section, in consultation with specialists in the area of the dissertation.
+Dissertations will be judged by the Steering Committee of the NYAS Psychology Section, in consultation with specialists in the area of the dissertation.

 Please follow the following guidelines for submission: